colleenworld/RateLimiterLambda/README.md

 The bootstrap process:

 1. Determines the GitHub repository owner and repository from `origin`.
+2. Resolves the immutable GitHub owner and repository numeric IDs.
-2. Checks whether the AWS account already has the GitHub Actions OIDC provider.
+3. Checks whether the AWS account already has the GitHub Actions OIDC provider.
-3. Reuses the provider if it exists or creates it if necessary.
+4. Reuses the provider if it exists or creates it if necessary.
-4. Creates the GitHub deployment IAM role.
+5. Creates a GitHub deployment IAM role restricted to the repository and branch.
-5. Creates the CloudFormation execution role.
+6. Creates the CloudFormation execution role.
-6. Creates/configures the SAM deployment artifact resources.
+7. Creates/configures the SAM deployment artifact resources.
-7. Reads the resulting CloudFormation outputs.
+8. Reads the resulting CloudFormation outputs.
-8. Configures the GitHub repository variables used by the deployment workflow.
+9. Configures the GitHub repository variables used by the deployment workflow.

 The following GitHub repository variables are configured automatically: